ethanent/protocore/README.md

 Above a buffer was parsed using `personSchema`, which returned an object representation of the data!

-## Lists in Schemas
+## Lists and Maps in Schemas

-Lists can be defined in schemas as well.
+Lists and Maps can be defined in schemas as well.

 ```js
 const citySchema = new Schema([